dak0rn/espressojs-express/README.md

 # espressojs-express
-A package connecting espressojs with express
+A package connecting espressojs with express.

+Used to create JSON REST API and also as an example demonstrating how to connect espressojs to server frameworks.

 # Installation